 That’s all very nice and I’m sure you already love what you’ve learned about the series and this processor.
 What really can make a difference though, are the 48 available PCI-Express lanes.
 With that amount of lanes at your disposal, you can install a lot of high-performance features without bottleneck worries.
 4-GPU setups, for example, are no problem at all.

 Intel C422 Chipset

-You have multiple options when it comes to the chipset.
-Well, it depends on the board you purchase, but the processor works with both the C400 series as well as X299.
-I have both types of motherboards in the office and you’ll see reviews of both soon.
-The processors are designed to be workstation processors and as such, I’ve chosen the C422 chipset to be the base for those.
+You no longer have multiple options when it comes to the chipset.
+The X299 motherboards sadly won’t run the new Xeon processors, so you’ll have to get a C400 series instead.
+The processors are designed to be workstation processors, and as such, perfect for the C422 chipset to be the base for those.
 Intel’s C422 chipset is purpose-built for the same thing as the Xeon-W series which makes it a perfect match.

 The Intel C422 chipset is built on a 22nm process and comes in a 6W TDP.
 It supports up to 24 PCI-Express lanes, 8 SATA 6Gbps ports with RAID, and integrated LAN.
 Up to 14 USB ports can be connected to it and they can be a mix of up to 10 USB 3.0/USB 3.1 Gen.1 and up to 14 USB 2.0 ports.
 Both Intel Trusted Execution Technology and Intel Boot Guard are supported too along with vPro technology and VT-d.

 The basic features such as thread count, speed, and available PCI-Express lanes might already sell this product, but there’s more in the details.
 Intel baked a lot of their various technologies into this chip, offering an even better performance at situation-intended tasks.